Do you have questions about adoption? Some popular questions are answered below

 Once the legal paperwork has been signed the baby is yours and is afforded the same legal rights as any other baby.
 The birth parents cannot get the baby back.
 Six months after the baby is in your care you go to Court with the baby and gain an Interim Order.
 A minimum three (usually six) months later you gain the Final Order.
 It is at this stage that a new birth certificate is issued with your names down as parent(s).

 In New Zealand most couples who apply to adopt are approved.
 There will be cases where people convicted of crimes against children or who have certain health issues may not be approved.
 You can discuss your individual case with the social workers at Child Youth and Family.
-With a couple, if they are not married, only one member of the couple is allowed to adopt and has his or her name on the new birth certificate.
 Family members can formally adopt a child without going through the pre-adoption training days.
 They will be required to make an application to Child, Youth and Family and the process is the same as any other person who wishes to adopt a child.
 That is they will have to have a police check, a medical check and supply references.

 In New Zealand (as of May 2007) it is not possible for single people to adopt a child from overseas.
 This is because no country with which New Zealand has inter-country adoption agreements permits adoption to single people.
 For more information click here.